HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Introduction

+Therefore, these limitations motivate the need for (i) a time-resolved measure that captures genuine groupwise co-fluctuations beyond pairwise correlations, (ii) an explicit and interpretable representation that links signed higher-order interactions to higher-dimensional organisation, and (iii) a principled way to fuse heterogeneous lower- and higher-order cues within a single predictive model.
+To this end, we propose HOI-Brain (Fig.~\ref{fig1}), a unified framework that quantifies instantaneous \(k\)-node co-fluctuations using the Multiplication of Temporal Derivatives (MTD), encodes them as signed monotonic weighted simplicial complexes from which quadruplet signatures and 2D void descriptors are extracted via persistent homology, and finally integrates these higher-order topological descriptors together with lower-order edge features through a multi-channel brain network Transformer for end-to-end classification.
+Overall, this study makes five main contributions as follows.

-In general, this study makes four contributions. \begin{enumerate} \item A novel metric - Multiplication of Temporal Derivatives (MTD) - for quantifying dynamic functional co-fluctuations of group ROIs is proposed.
-This approach employs element-wise products of temporal derivatives of blood oxygen level-dependent (BOLD) signals to represent instantaneous co-fluctuation magnitudes of \textit{k} node interactions, which can achieve reliable identification of genuine higher-order neural interactions compared to Pearson correlation.
+\begin{enumerate} \item We introduce a novel metric - Multiplication of Temporal Derivatives (MTD) - for quantifying dynamic functional co-fluctuations of group ROIs.
+This approach employs element-wise products of temporal derivatives of blood oxygen level-dependent (BOLD) signals to represent instantaneous co-fluctuation magnitudes of \textit{k-}node interactions, which can achieve reliable identification of genuine higher-order neural interactions compared to Pearson correlation.

-\item The first utilization of quadruplet-level interaction signatures and two-dimensional void descriptors in the brain enhances diagnostic efficacy, providing a higher-dimensional perspective for studying higher-order brain structures compared to one-dimensional cycles.
+\item For the first time, we define the monotonic weighted simplicial complex for brain networks, extracting quadruplet-level interaction signatures and two-dimensional void descriptors via persistent homology.
+This provides a higher-dimensional perspective for studying higher-order brain structures compared to one-dimensional cycles.

 \item To the best of our knowledge, this is the first attempt to distinguish between positively and negatively synergistic HOIs, which may offer valuable insights into the complex coordination and communication within the brain, thereby improving the effectiveness of brain disease diagnosis.